Cruising Log 2010

 June 25th 2010

 Another very warm afternoon.
-Arrived just before 6, carted our stuff across to the boat, had a new words with neighbours and enjoyed a bottle of wine sat at the mooring.
-Chicken for super and after a final walk around the marina we turned in at 11.
+Arrived just before 6, carted our stuff across to the boat, had a few words with neighbours and enjoyed a bottle of wine sat at the mooring.
+Chicken for supper and after a final walk around the marina we turned in at 11.

 June 26th 2010